 The 21st century is an era of advancement, technological establishments and societal developments.
 But, the 21st century is also considered a dark era, owing to the increasing amount of pollution, global warming, climate change, etc. Nature is no longer a safe space, be it outdoors or indoors.

 Take pollution for example.
-We are all so occupied with the pollution outdoors, that we end up taking the indoors as a safe space.
+We are all so concerned about the pollution outdoors, that we never even think of the imminent danger indoors.
 Sure, we do not see factory fumes inside the house, nor do we see vehicular discharge or other forms of pollution inside our homes.
 But that doesn’t imply that there’s no pollution indoors.
 After all, the air is invisible, it flows free.
-We never know what harmful gases from the outdoors might end up inside our homes.

 Indoor plants are more than just pieces of decoration.
-Plants can be a friend, looking after them can be a therapeutic experience.
+Plants can be our friends, looking after them can be a sort of therapy for us.
 To top that, several plants also can purify the air around us, making the indoors a real safe space.

 Air Purifier Plants to Grow Indoors

-Greenery is beneficialin so many ways.
-But hands down, purification of the air is among the best qualities in a plant.
+Greenery is beneficial in so many ways.
+Undoubtedly enough, air purification is one of the top qualities of a plant.
 Many plants have been endowed with this great capability.

 - First, prepare the potting soil and the planter that you would like to place the plant.
-Keep the soil and moisture requirements of the plant in mind while doing so.
+While doing the preparations, keep the requirements of the plant in mind.

 - Fill one-third of the planter with some good potting soil.
-Gently place the root ball of the plant into the planter.
+Gently lower the root ball into the potting mix in the planter.
 Layer it with some more soil to cover the root ball.
-Leave around 2 inches of the planter free at the top.
+Leave around 2 inches of the planter free towards the top.

 - Water the plant as per its requirement.
 Make sure to avoid over-watering and under-watering.
-Once you are done with this, move the plant to a nice space in the house, with enough sunlight for the plant.
+Once done, move the plant to a spot that ensures enough sunlight for the plant.

 Tips for Growing & Caring of Air Purifying Indoor Plants

 - Place the plant at a spot that meets its light needs.
 For instance, if the plant requires lots of bright light, place it next to a window.
-If it prefers bright indirect light, make sure that the window is curtained.
+If the plant requires bright indirect light, the window should be curtained.

 - The potting mix required for plants is different from plant to plant.
-Some plants prefer well-draining soil, while others require moist soil to grow in.
+Some plants prefer to grow in well-draining soil, while several others require consistently moist soil.
 Make sure that the potting mix you choose helps to keep the roots healthy.

 - Plants also depend on different humidity levels to grow in.
 Some do well in high temperatures while others do not.
 Some prefer high humidity, while some prefer average.
 So, get your research done and level up with the plant.

-- When it comes to fertilizing a plant, there are different kinds of fertilizers and different fertilizer formulations.
-The period of rest between fertilizations can also differ in plants.
+- When it comes to fertilizing a plant, there are different kinds of fertilizers and different fertilizer formulations, and different timespans.
 Make sure to figure that out for your plant.

 Remember, there are different kinds of air-purifying plants.
 Each of these plants has different requirements and hence, must be handled differently and as per those requirements.

-NASA has successfully experimented to find out the best air-purifying plants in the environment.
-The experiment was a great success and here are some of the top air-purifying plants- NASA recommended.
+Several experiments have helped NASA to conclude on the best air-purifying plants for the household.
+Here are some of the top air-purifying plants- NASA recommended.

 The Areca Palm is easily one of the most beautiful plants that one can decorate the indoors with.
 The plant can light up any room, especially large indoor spaces.
-The plant has minimal requirements, it prefers indirect light to grow in, and needs regular watering.
+The requirements of the Areca Palm can easily be handled.
+The plant prefers to grow in indirect light and requires regular watering.
 The Areca Palm can get rid of toxins like formaldehyde, toluene and xylene.

 The Chinese Evergreen is an increasingly popular indoor plant.
 As the name suggests, the Chinese Evergreen is native to China and can thrive in a fully shaded environment, and with some moist soil.
 While indoors, the plant helps to get rid of toxins like benzene and formaldehyde.

 Gerbera Daisy is one of the most beautiful flowering plants out there.
 Gerbera Daisy is also known for its capability to increase oxygen production at night.
 The plant also helps to remove toxins like benzene and trichloroethylene from indoors.
 The plant is scientifically referred to as the Gerbera Jamesonii.

 The Money plant is believed to be a symbol of fortune, good luck and prosperity.
 The Money plant is easy to grow and maintain, given that it is watered every once in a week or so.
 Under the right care, the Money plant can remove toxins like benzene, formaldehyde, toluene and xylene.